 We do the systematic version, against your real data.

-Your prompt can come in any form you have: a raw string, a DSPy program, a LangChain pipeline, or all three if that is how your stack is wired.
+Your prompt can come in any form you have: a raw string, a DSPy program, a LangChain pipeline, or all three.
+We wrap whichever form into a DSPy module for optimization; your stack stays untouched.

-GEPA drafts hundreds of prompt variations, tests each on your data, and uses a stronger LM to read failure traces and propose improvements.
-It is RLHF for prompts: same iterative feedback loop, but nothing changes except the prompt text.
+GEPA drafts hundreds of prompt variations, scores each on your training split, and uses a stronger reflection model (Claude Opus by default) to read failure traces and propose improvements.
+Same iterative feedback loop as RLHF, but the only thing that changes is the prompt text.
 No model weights touched.

 Swap the compiled prompt string into your codebase.
-You also get the evaluation set, metric function, before/after HTML report, and a recompile script so you can re-run yourself whenever a new model version ships.
+You also get the evaluation set, the scoring function, the before/after HTML report, and a recompile script, so you can re-run the compile yourself from scratch whenever a new model version ships.

 We ran the full pipeline on a canonical ticket-triage task, the kind of LLM feature a typical SMB has in production.
 Here is what a single engagement produced.